Clustering with missing data: which equivalent for Rubin's rules?: Discussion

 \section{Discussion}

 Multiple imputation is a widely used method for dealing with missing values.
-However, applying Rubin’s rules with clustering remained unclear: 1) how to pool the partitions obtained from each imputed data set?
+However, applying Rubin's rules with clustering remained unclear: 1) how to pool the partitions obtained from each imputed data set?
 In this paper, we argue to use median partition-based methods for pooling partitions.
 In particular, NMF methods are theoretically and computationally attractive for achieving this goal.
 2) How to assess the instability of the clustering with missing values?
-Based on \cite{Fang12}, we propose a new rule for assessing the stability with missing values.
+Based on \citet{Fang12}, we propose a new rule for assessing the stability with missing values.
+An associated R package entitled \textit{clusterMI} is available at the web page of the first author.

 From a practical point of view, the first rule provides accurate clustering with missing values.
-Indeed, even without missing data, \cite{Dudoit03} have shown bagging procedures based on bootstrap improve clustering accuracy.
-By generating $\Nbtab$ times the imputed values and aggregating the partition obtained from each imputed data set, a similar improvement is observed with multiple imputation.
+Indeed, even without missing data, \citet{Dudoit03} have shown bagging procedures based on bootstrap improve clustering accuracy.
+By generating $\Nbtab$ times the imputed values and aggregating the partitions obtained from each imputed data set, a similar improvement is observed with multiple imputation.
 It has been highlighted that the accuracy is sensitive to $\Nbtab$, particularly when the number of individuals is small or the proportion of missing values is large.
 Simulations show $\Nbtab=50$ is generally enough, but $\Nbtab$ can be tuned by investigating the evolution of the pooled partition according to the number of imputed data sets.

 The second rule allows calculation of an additional between instability $B$ related to missing values.
 This instability has the advantage to be robust to the choice of $\Nbtab$.
 Availability of a between instability is precious in practice for several uses.
 Firstly, it provides a new way for dealing with the number of clusters when data are incomplete.
 This is particularly useful for distance-based clustering methods like k-means or k-medoids.
-Secondly, the ratio $B/T$ provides a new way to highlight how the partition is robust to the missing values \cite{VB18}.\\
+Secondly, the ratio $B/T$ provides a new way to highlight how the partition is robust to the missing values \citep{VB18}.\\